valkey-io/valkey-py/README.md

 #### RESP3 Support
-To enable support for RESP3, ensure you have at least version 5.0 of the client, and change your connection object to include *protocol=3*
+To enable support for RESP3 change your connection object to include *protocol=3*

 ``` python
 >>> import valkey